ylipacbio/IsoSeq-3.0/README.md

 ```

 ## Options
-## SMRTLink Advanced Analysis Parameters for the IsoSeq protocol and the IsoSeq Classify Only protocol
+## SMRTAnalysis Advanced Analysis Parameters for the IsoSeq protocol and the IsoSeq Classify Only protocol

 You may modify advanced analysis parameters for IsoSeq as described below via SMRTLink.